Concepts

 - arise from employment or self‑employment

-- are linked to labour or economic activity
+- linked to labour or economic activity

 What is income

-- is defined by legislation
+- defined by legislation

 Relationship between income and earnings